It corresponds to drugs called selective serotonin reuptake inhibitors.

-The antidepressant and antiobsessional actions of fluvoxamine are believed to be related to its selective inhibition of presynaptic serotonin reuptake in brain neurons.
+The antidepressant and antiobsessional actions of fluvoxamine are related to its selective inhibition of presynaptic serotonin reuptake in brain neurons.

-There is minimal interference with noradrenergic processes and, in common with other specific serotonin uptake inhibitors, fluvoxamine has very low affinity in vitro for the a1, a2, b1, dopaminergic 2, histamine 1, serotonin 1, serotonin 2 receptors or muscarinics.
+There is minimal interference with noradrenergic processes.
+In common with other specific serotonin uptake inhibitors, fluvoxamine has a very low affinity in vitro for the a1, a2, b1, dopaminergic 2, histamine 1, serotonin 1, serotonin two receptors, or muscarinic.

-The dosage, form of the medicine, and how often you take the medicine will depend on:
+The dosage, form of the medicine, and how often you take medicine will depend on:

 - The severity of your condition.

 - Other medical conditions in the patient.

 - The reaction to the first dose.

 Dosage for the obsessive compulsive disorder

 Adult dosage (ages 18-64): 100mg, 150mg.